trevor-chan/Melanoma_NetworkMorphology/README.md

 # Melanoma_NetworkMorphology
-Code for "Cell morphology and network topology: analytics and relationships to tumor heterogeneity and dissemination"
+Code for "Biophysical informatics reveals distinctive phenotypic signatures and functional diversity of single cell lineages"

 Code is divided into two parts: